Skip to content

 Game Warden in New Jersey — 2026 Career Guide

 Game wardens in New Jersey are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the New Jersey Division of Fish and Wildlife, Bureau of Law Enforcement.
 New Jersey conservation police officers patrol the Pine Barrens and Delaware River corridor.
-Game wardens in New Jersey earn a mean annual wage of $63,850 ($30.70/hour), according to BLS OEWS May 2023 data for SOC 33-3031.
-That is $3,470 above the national median of $60,380 — a 6% premium for New Jersey wardens.
-The BLS counts 40 fish and game wardens employed in New Jersey.
+BLS OEWS May 2023 puts New Jersey game-warden pay at a $73,890 mean annual wage ($35.53/hour) for SOC 33-3031 — $13,510 above the $60,380 national midpoint, a 22% premium, across 70 employed wardens.
+Fieldwork in New Jersey centers on Pine Barrens and Delaware River corridor patrols by sworn conservation police officers.

-Written by the WardenTools Research Team.
+Written by the WardenTools.
 Salary data from BLS OEWS May 2023.
 Requirements sourced from the New Jersey Division of Fish and Wildlife, Bureau of Law Enforcement.
 This is career information — verify current standards with the agency before applying.

 New Jersey Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-New Jersey wardens rank among the higher-paying states for this profession.
+New Jersey wardens rank above the U.S. midpoint.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens